-Upon receipt of an application, the Licensing Authority will consult the nine Responsible Authorities.
-In considering applications, the Licensing Authority will have regard to the Licensing Act 2003 as amended, the Licensing Objectives, Government guidance issued under Section 182 of the Act, supporting regulations and the amendments to the licensing regime resulting from the Police Reform and Social Responsibility Act 2011, the Live Music Act 2012, the Police and Crime Act 2009, the Deregulation Act 2015 and other relevant legislation and regulations.
+Upon receipt of an application, the Licensing Authority will consult the other Responsible Authorities.
+In considering applications, the Licensing Authority will have regard to the 2003 Act as amended, the Licensing Objectives, Government guidance issued under Section 182 of the 2003 Act, supporting regulations and the amendments to the licensing regime resulting from ancillary and other relevant legislation and regulations.
 This legislation and regulations will not undermine the rights of any person to make an application under the 2003 Act.
+Every matter to be determined by the Council, in its role as Licensing Authority, will be considered on its own merits and in accordance with the statutory requirements of the 2003 Act.